gitaarik/lit-state/README.md

 LitState is created for these use cases, and is meant to make it as simple as possible for the developer.

-### Why not use Redux or MobX in the first place?
+### Why not use Redux or MobX?
 Any benefits by using this?

 To use [Redux](https://github.com/reduxjs/redux) (or something similar, like [unistore](https://github.com/developit/unistore)) you need a lot of of boiler